beyo/events/README.md

 ## Features

+* Consistent API with Node's `EventEmitter` module
 * Trie event emitter with wildcards
 * Using range matches with wildcards
 * Asynchronous and synchronous events emitting
+* Adding multiple listeners to the same event
+* Listener countdown

 ## Install